-Detailed response on TRAI Consultation Paper (No. 11/2008) on "Issues Related to Internet Telephony" by Microsoft Corporation (India) Pvt.
-Ltd.
+Response on TRAI Consultation Paper on Internet Telephony

-1. Introduction
+(No. 11/2008)

-- 1.1 The Internet seems to be ubiquitous inasmuch that it seems almost as necessary as a telephone or electricity and yet, we have large swathes of geographies and social strata for whom it still remains largely not yet available and even if available; it remains inaccessible or unusable.
-Reasons range from affordability, power supply, content in local languages and of local relevance, functional & IT literacy and so on. - 1.2 However, the key issue remains that of contextual relevance and ease of use.
+The Internet seems to be ubiquitous inasmuch that it seems almost as necessary as a telephone or electricity and yet, we have large swathes of geographies and social strata for whom it still remains largely not yet available and even if available; it remains inaccessible or unusable.
+Reasons range from affordability, power supply, content in local languages and of local relevance, functional & IT literacy and so on.

+However, the key issue remains that of contextual relevance and ease of use.
 The challenge is to find a sweet spot of value proposition and offering where more and more people proactively seek out broadband access and are motivated to start using it.
 After all, even in our country where people demand and often get also, free water & electricity it is difficult to find availability of free cable TV service.
-Even families living without access to potable drinking water and other basic necessities do pay for the cable TV service out of their own volition! - 1.3 All the same, one grapples with the need to have a killer application even as we chug along on the broadband wagon with a pathetic figure of 4 million broadband subscribers at the end of April 2008 against the target of 9 million for 2007 and at the current rate of growth, it seems almost impossible to achieve the 2010 target of 20 million broadband subscribers. - 1.4 One of the most vexatious and yet one of the most useful application on the Internet and especially relevant for the masses is the Internet telephony.
+Even families living without access to potable drinking water and other basic necessities do pay for the cable TV service out of their own volition!

+All the same, one grapples with the need to have a killer application even as we chug along on the broadband wagon with a pathetic figure of 4 million broadband subscribers at the end of April 2008 against the 9 million target for 2007 and 20 million by 2010 seems almost impossible to meet.

+One of the most vexatious and yet one of the most useful application on the Internet and especially relevant for the masses is the provision of telephony.
 Thanks to the flexibility of the IP technology and in an era of extremely high long distance tariffs, geeks reckoned that voice signals can be digitized and sent through packets over the Internet, even if it entailed jagged and inconsistent experience.
 Soon after, people began developing gateways between PSTN and IP so that the signals of one network could be converted to the other and vice versa.

-1.5 Owing to such genesis, unfortunately, Internet telephony continues to be considered and discussed in the context of alternate routing of long-distance telephone calls that presumably is offered at tariffs lower than those charged for long-distance telephone calls.
+Owing to such genesis, unfortunately Internet telephony continues to be considered and discussed in the context of alternate routing of long-distance telephone calls that presumably is offered at tariffs lower than those charged for long-distance telephone calls.
 However, in this era of migration towards Next Generation Network (NGN), one needs to look beyond mere alternate routing of phone calls and rather, consider 'Unified Communications' as the bedrock of convergent communication and its most obvious manifestation.